waleedkadous/movie-recs/README.md

 This will
 1. Read the Dataset from S3
 2. Perform batch prediction with Ray AIR
-3. Take the first handful of prediction results to visualize in the `./object_detections` folder.
+3. Take the first 100 prediction results to visualize in the `./object_detections` folder.

-# Running Ray on Anyscale via Anyscale Connect
-TODO

 # Running Ray on Anyscale via Workspaces
 1. Set up Anyscale git access so you can clone the repo.